Dan Findlay

 Dan Findlay is a record producer releasing music under the name Dan F. He is also a DJ and bar owner, based in Hong Kong.
 He is credited as one of the first Hong Kong based artists (alongside acts such as Technasia) to release contemporary club music (breakbeat, tech-house, minimal techno).
-Dan F has also released music under the aliases Red Buddha, Random Source (with Johan SoH aka Jariten, and Stisch) and Sinosine.
+Dan F has also released music under the aliases Red Buddha, Random Source (with Johan SoH Jariten, and Stisch) and Sinosine.

 Independent music

 Dan F is highly active in the independent music scene of Hong Kong, with co-production and engineering credits on Ghost Style's M.I.C. and Alias albums, and co-production on former Anodize / Lazy Mutha Fucka member Davy Chan's (陳匡榮) solo album Unbreakable (the first locally produced electronica release for Warner Music Asia).
 Dan F has also remixed and produced music for local pop artists Josie Ho and Fiona Sit as well as former Beyond frontman, Paul Wong.
 He remixed James Lavelle's U.N.K.L.E. project on no less than three occasions and is currently collaborating with Lee Burridge.